5 Relaxing Full-Body Stretches

-Spider Crawl - A favorite at many functional fitness gyms, the "Spider Crawl" is great for opening up your hips and loosening up your hamstrings.
+A favorite at many functional fitness gyms, the "Spider Crawl" is great for opening up your hips and loosening up your hamstrings.
 If you focus on strength and conditioning training this stretch is for you.

-Neck Rotation Stretch - Don't forget to show your neck some love!
+Don't forget to show your neck some love!
 Your neck and shoulders carry a lot of tension and can result in discomfort.
 As a result, you can also lose a lot of your range of motion from all the tension.

 Begin this stretch seated in "Lotus position" or as children like to call it "Criss-cross Apple Sauce."
 Gently roll your head starting with your chin towards your chest.
 Move your head gently up against your shoulder blade, then looking straight up, then gently to your opposite shoulder blade and back to having your chin tucked to your chest.
 Do this 5x in each direction.

-To start, begin in a plant position, then slide your feet back behind you and fold in half, actively working to get your head between your shoulders.
+To start, begin in a plant position, then slide your feet back behind you and fold in half (bend your knee), actively working to get your head between your shoulders.

 From there move back into a plank position and hold for 10 seconds.